 Catton believes that had General Robert E. Lee been successful with his invasion of the North, England would have granted recognition of the Southern states and independence would have been forthcoming.
 However, this momentum took a drastic turn at Sharpsburg (Maryland) with the Battle of Antietam.
 A Southern victory could have occurred had not a copy of Lee’s orders fallen into the hands of Northern General George B. McClellan.
 Between the dead and wounded, both sides lost approximately 12,000 men in a battle that ended in a draw.

 Within days President Lincoln would issue his Emancipation Proclamation, officially making slavery (not just the preservation of the Union) an issue in the war.
 From then on, things looked bad for the Southern cause for no western country would oppose another country fighting against slavery.
 England would never give the South the recognition it needed.

 In order to maintain the integrity of the Mormon prophet, some Latter-day Saints insist that this prophecy stretches beyond the Civil War and actually includes both world wars.
-To suggest such an interpretation shows how futile and frantic Mormon apologists can become.
-The prophecy clearly states these "wars" will begin with the rebellion of South Carolina.
+Such a suggestion tends to defy what the alleged revelation specifically says.
+The prophecy clearly states these “wars” will begin with the rebellion of South Carolina.
 To say these world wars had any connection whatsoever with the rebellion at South Carolina defies reasoning.